jhower786/imathas_web_guide/index.md

          <li> Change the title to "Live Poll" and click "Update" <br> </li>
          <li> Click on the little "no solution" symbol to publish <br> </li>
          </ol>
+         Step 2 (optional): Next, you will need to set up the link that will allow the grades to sync from iMathAS to Canvas.
+Once this is set up, you will not need to touch it the rest of the semester.
+Your students will need to click on this link once in order to activate their grade sync.

+         1)	Go to your course in Canvas and click on Assignments on the left

+         2)	Click on “+ Assignment“

+         a.
+Set the Assignment Name as “Live Poll Sync”
+         b.
+Set the Points to 100
+         c.
+Set Submission Type to External Tool
+         d.
+Click on Find, select “IMathAS” and click on Select
+         e.
+Click on Save & Publish

+         3)	Once you have done this, you will see link asking you to log into iMathAS.
+You will only need to do this once for the semester.

+         4)	Link your course on the next page.

+         5)	Link the assignment to “Live Poll Sync” Assessment

+         6)	Go to Modules on the left
+         7)	Click on the + sign to the right of ‘Live Poll’

+         8)	Select “Live Poll Sync” from the list and click on “Add Item”

         </div>
     </li>
     <li class="accordion-navigation"><a class="accordion-link" href="#panel-4-1" aria-expanded="false">Setting up a live poll session before class</a>